Steve Kerr is 'suffering,' leaving his return to the bench in question

 “He’s obviously going through a lot physically,” Curry said at the podium after the game.
 “And that’s first and foremost for him to take care of himself, make sure he’s on the road to recovery and feeling like himself.”

-There is no word yet on whether or not Kerr will be able to rejoin the Warriors for Game 4 on Monday night, but as of Saturday night the Warriors did not sound optimistic.
+There is no word yet on whether or not Kerr will be able to rejoin the Warriors for Game 4 on Monday night, but ESPN’s Ramona Shelburne tweeted that Kerr was feeling well enough to watch film on Sunday:

+Small, but good update on Steve Kerr.
+Heard he was feeling well enough to watch film with coaches today and wanted to get to practice after